saltstack/salt/doc/topics/pillar/index.rst

 Targeting with Pillar
 =====================

 Pillar data can be used when targeting minions.
-This allows for the highest level of complexity and granularity when targeting minions.
-Highly complicated groupings can be made.
+This allows for ultimate control and flexibility when targeting minions.

 .. code-block:: bash